TimothyGillespie/privacy-friendly-iframe/README.md

 ## Download

+You can download the software as a npm package with `npm install @tgillespie/privacy-friendly-iframe`.

-You can download this software on the [release page](https://github.com/TimothyGillespie/privacy-friendly-iframe/releases).
-The README will assume the usage of the production output.
+You can also download it on the [release page](https://github.com/TimothyGillespie/privacy-friendly-iframe/releases).
+The README will assume the usage of the production output of the releases.

 ## Example Usage